LomanLab/EBAME18/TUTORIAL.md

 #### Questions
   - How many species are present in the sample?
   - What are the dominant species?
+  - What is the likely source of our mystery sample?

 ### Long read *de novo* assembly [30m]